binarydev/dreamcatcher/README.md

 - **height:** INTEGER - Height of browser viewport
 - **fileName:** STRING - Name of the file as it should appear in the download
 - **selector:** STRING - The CSS selector you want to use for querying the view dimensions
+- **waitFor:** ARRAY(String selector, Integer time in milliseconds, or Function that can be executed repeatedly until it returns true) - Optional Argument, an array of values that defines what browser should wait for before proceeding to generate the PDF and PNG.
+By using an array, you can chain wait commands (e.g. wait for #my-id, then wait 5 seconds) (default: null)
 - **clipArea:** OBJECT - Define a specific area of the page to be captured for the PNG.
 If omitted, the entire visible area is captured
   - **x:** INTEGER
   - **y:** INTEGER